LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 silence-padded to a uniform duration of 500 ms, RMS normalized, and windowed at the edges with a 5 ms cosine-squared envelope.
 Two streams of four letters each were generated for each trial, with a gap of either 200 or 600 ms between the second and third letters of each stream.
+The letters “A” and “U” were used only in the pre-trial cues (described below); the target letter was “O” and letters “DEGPV” were non-target items.

 Spectral degradation was implemented following a conventional noise vocoding strategy [@ShannonEtAl1995].
 The stimuli were fourth-order bandpass filtered